DVG/dvg.github.io/_posts/2015-12-01-the-four-stages-of-test-automation.md

 end
 ```

 See how the "plain english" is just a wrapper around very simple capybara calls?
-This isn't much of a maintenance improvement.
+This isn't much of a maintenance improvement at all.

 So our problems are now: